kongo2002/flcheck/README.md

 long run.

 The main purpose of *flcheck* is best to be integrated into a CI/CD pipeline and checking that certain dependency rules are met at all times.
-There is pre-configured Github action [flcheck][gh-action] in the marketplace that let's you integrate flcheck with only a couple of lines in your github worflows.
+There is a pre-configured Github action [flcheck][gh-action] in the marketplace that lets you integrate flcheck with only a couple of lines in your github workflows.

 ## Running